GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Software Architecture

 Software architecture is often described as a high-level system design, which operates on the level of system layers and subsystems, rather than on the level of separate modules or classes.

 In the narrowest sense, software architecture is the art of maintaining dependencies and boundaries between coarse-grained system components to keep the system testable, maintainable, and evolvable.
 To do this you need to learn a set of *architectural patterns*, described, for example, in the books: "Java Application Architecture" by Kirk Knoernschild, or now mostly obsolete "Patterns of Enterprise Application Architecture" by Martin Fowler.
+If you are destined to read only one book on practical software architecture, please read "Architecture Patterns with Python" by  Harry Percival and Bob Gregory.

 In the broader sense, software architecture is an engineering discipline that is concerned with keeping the system in accordance with various criteria and requirements (mostly non-functional).
 At this particular level, the trick is to choose the right method or tool, that is the most appropriate to the problem at hand.
-To master this you need to learn a set of *architectural styles*, which are described in the books: "Fundamentals of Software Architecture" by Mark Richards, Neal Ford, or also in [AOSA](https://aosabook.org/en/index.html).
+To master this you need to learn a set of *architectural styles*, which are described in the books: "Fundamentals of Software Architecture" by Mark Richards and Neal Ford, or also in [AOSA](https://aosabook.org/en/index.html).

 Although many divisions are possible, system architecture may be viewed from the five different standpoints: